The Agentic OS Protocol

 OSP defines the standardized interfaces and behaviors that make an Agentic OS possible:

-* **[System Intelligence](/docs/system/registry)**: Registry, Environment, Filesystem, Settings—the infrastructure layer
+* **[System](/docs/system)**: Registry, Environment, Filesystem, Sandbox, Settings, Preferences, Installer, MCP Client — the infrastructure layer

 These components work together to provide the resource abstraction, process isolation, and inter-process communication that define an Agentic OS.